PrimaMateria/blog/primamateria-blog/content/worklogs/20240530-home-server/index.md

   windows program run in wine in the docker with questionable stability.
 Until now, I still didn't get any answer on the wechaty discord, and, btw, matrix.org is still refusing my new signing key with 401s.
+- The issue was not with cached signing key.
+I opened port 8448 and redirected it to synapse's 8008.
+This is the port through which the federation tries to reach the synapse.
+Now I can search the rooms, but when I try to join some it never fetches the message or users list.